lbryio/lbry.com/content/faq/dmca.md

 ## How does LBRY handle and respond to a DMCA request or takedown notice?

-Upon receipt of a DMCA request from the content owner or legal representative, LBRY Inc. will notify the alleged infringing party about the request.
-We will block access to content in any LBRY Inc. owned applications upon receipt of a DMCA takedown notice.
+Upon receipt of a DMCA request from the content owner or legal representative, LBRY Inc. will try its best to validate the legitimary of the request and notify the alleged infringing party about it if there's a potential for dispute.
+Once validated, we will block access to content in any LBRY Inc. owned applications upon receipt of a DMCA takedown notice.
 The opposite party can file a DMCA counter notice if they believe they have a right to publish the content.
 If you have questions about the DMCA process, you can [find more information here.](https://www.dmca.com/faq/What-is-a-DMCA-Takedown)

 LBRY Inc. will also remove any data related to the infringing content from servers within its control.
 LBRY also must abide by the [red flag rule](https://en.wikipedia.org/wiki/Online_Copyright_Infringement_Liability_Limitation_Act#Red_flags) also.